LappleApple/awesome-leading-and-managing/Meetings-and-Time-Management.md

 - [On Better Meetings](http://larahogan.me/blog/better-meetings/) - by Lara Hogan.
 Takeaway: Productive meetings come from doing the right amount of work before, during, and after a meeting.

+- [Plan a Better Meeting with Design Thinking](https://hbr.org/2018/02/plan-a-better-meeting-with-design-thinking) - by Maya Bernstein and Rae Ringel.
+Takeaway: "Start by putting your own expertise and agenda aside and thinking about the people who will be affected by your meeting.
+Develop empathy for them by asking three sets of questions: Who is going to be in the room and what are their needs?
+Who won’t be in the room but will nevertheless be affected by the meeting and what are their needs?
+In what broader culture and environment are you operating and what are some of the overarching challenges and opportunities?"

 - [Run Your Meetings Like a Boss](http://99u.com/articles/25075/run-your-meeting-like-a-boss-lessons-from-mayer-musk-and-jobs) - by David Fallarme.
 Takeaway: Make decisions using data, keep meetings to the necessary size, and be prepared with questions and answers to ensure a meeting is productive.

 - [Seven Helpful Tips to Ruin a Meeting – What Not to Do to Run Effective Meetings](https://luis-goncalves.com/7-helpful-tips-to-ruin-a-meeting/?__s=zmnhwriwrwhonuvpmtq8) - by Simon Cockayne.
 Takeaway: Avoid back-to-back scheduling; unclear purpose; lack of preparation; multitasking; personality-based judging of ideas; running over time; zero followup.